sai045/serverless-otp/README.md

 - This is NoSQL database.
 We are using TTL feature that deletes data after a set time which helps us reduce storage requirements.
 - This can be easily inegrated to AWS Lambda.

-## Amazon SES:
-- Simple email service is a service provided by Amazon that is used to send transactional emails.
-This uses SMTP.

 ## Amazon Cloudfront:
 - Used to monitor logs and solve bugs between AWS Lambda Triggers and DynamoDB Triggers